airbus/sen/docs/howto_guides/troubleshooting.md

 **Symptom:** The kernel refuses to start with a YAML parse error or a type mismatch.

-**Cause:** A property name is misspelled, or the value type does not match the STL declaration (e.g. a string where a number is expected).
+**Cause:** A property name is misspelled, or the value type does not match the STL declaration (e.g., a string where a number is expected).

 **Fix:** Check that: